Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Description

-This pesto pasta recipe is made with classic Italian basil pesto (basil, olive oil, garlic, pine nuts and Parmesan cheese) and fresh pappardelle pasta.
+This pappardelle pesto recipe is made with classic Italian basil pesto (basil, olive oil, garlic, pine nuts and Parmesan cheese) and fresh pappardelle pasta.
 You can make the pappardelle pasta yourself, or use store-bought.
 Either option will work!

 Ingredients